trentkm/claude-wa/README.md

 # claude-wa

 A lightweight WhatsApp-to-Claude Code bridge.
 Message yourself on WhatsApp, get Claude Code responses back.
-No Moltbot, no API costs, no third-party harnesses. ~150 lines of code.
+No API costs, no third-party harnesses. ~200 lines of code.

 ## Why

-Moltbot is cool but it's a full agent framework — gateway daemon, 50+ skills, workspace memory, identity files.
-If you just want to talk to Claude Code from your phone, that's massive overkill.

-claude-wa is the opposite: a thin pipe between WhatsApp and `claude -p`.
+If you just want to talk to Claude Code from your phone, most solutions are overkill. claude-wa is a thin pipe between WhatsApp and `claude -p`.
 It uses your existing Claude Max/Pro subscription through the official CLI.
 Nothing spoofed, nothing proxied.

 ## Quickstart